 Symbol X: Temporary Delay in Reporting the Final Course Grade

 A student is expected to complete a course, including a self-paced course, in a single semester, summer term, or summer session.
-If the course is not completed as expected, the student normally will not be given additional time to complete it, or allowed to do additional work to achieve a better grade.
+If the course is not completed as expected, the student normally will not be given additional time to complete it, or allowed to complete additional work to achieve a better grade.
 In rare instances, for nonacademic reasons and at the discretion of the instructor, a temporary delay of the final course grade, symbol X, may be recorded.

 Improper uses of the symbol X. A student must not be assigned the symbol X to provide (1) the opportunity to raise a grade for any reason other than the approved reasons cited below; (2) time to prepare coursework in addition to that assigned the entire class; or (3) time to repeat the entire course.